 If concatenated data sets have unlike characteristics, e.g., the device types, block lengths, or record formats differ, the DCBOFLGS field of the data control block must be modified while the program is executing.
-For details, refer to the topic "Concatenating Sequential and Partitioned Data Sets" in the Supervisor and Data Mangement Services publication.
+For details, refer to the topic "Concatenating Sequential and Partitioned Data Sets" in the Data Management Services publication.
+If you make a backward reference to a concatenation (using an asterisk), the system obtains information only from the first data set defined in the sequence.

-If you make a backward reference to a concatenation, the system obtains information only from the first data set defined in the sequence.
+If you make a forward reference to a concatenation (using the DDNAME parameter), the system only obtains information from the first data set defined in the sequence.